Sample Answer

 Consider the common interpretation of service processes in use at many organizations, which is used to identify four variants of a service process:

-- The process that is formally defined and recorded in a business document.
+1. The process is formally defined and recorded in a business document.

-- The process that should exist to deliver what the customer really wants.
+4. The process that should exist to deliver what the customer wants.

-Using your arrival at the doctor’s office as a starting point in the process, create a document that focuses on the process of visiting your doctor for a flu shot.
+Using your arrival at the doctor’s office as a starting point, create a document that focuses on visiting your doctor for a flu shot.
 Be sure your document incorporates the following:

-- A simple flow chart that maps the sequence of operations for variant #1 and/or #2 above.
+• A simple flow chart that maps the sequence of operations for variants #1 and #2 above.
 While you may need to make certain assumptions in your description of variants #1 and #2, your process map should include, at a minimum, all components of the process that are visible to the patient.
-You may choose to combine your analysis of the first two variants due to lack of information on either one.
+You may combine your analysis of the first two variants due to a lack of information.

-- A flow chart that maps the process that actually exists (variant #3).
+• A flow chart that maps the process that exists (variant #3).

-- Above each flow chart, include a paragraph describing the key process components and identify potential problems or elements of waste in the process map that follows.
+• Above each flow chart, include a paragraph describing the critical process components and identify potential problems or elements of waste in the process map that follows.

 From the list of successful techniques for eliminating waste in service companies in this week’s readings, select three that you feel are appropriate in shaping your recommendations for improvement in the doctor’s service process.
 For each of the three techniques, briefly describe what would need to take place.

-Complete your paper with a list of three recommended changes, noting the timeframe within which each might be completed and the expected benefit(s) to the doctor’s practice as a result of implementation.
+Complete your paper with a list of three recommended changes, noting the timeframe within which each might be completed and the expected benefit(s) to the doctor’s practice resulting from implementation.